osg-htc/docs/docs/data/stashcache/install-cache.md

 Installing the Cache
 --------------------

-The StashCache daemon consists of an XRootD server and an HTCondor-based service for collecting and reporting statistics about the cache.
+The StashCache daemon consists of an XRootD server and a service for collecting and reporting statistics about the cache.
 To simplify installation, OSG provides convenience RPMs that install all required software with a single command: